RedVector RVI-11076

 By the end of this course, you will be able to:

-• Describe the operation of a basic cooling water system and what occurs in the tower during the cooling process
+• Describe the operation of a basic cooling water system

 • Describe a typical shutdown and startup procedure for one cell of a multicell cooling tower